forward-blockchain/qlkit-routing-example/README.md

 * Counter - just a number with increment and decrement buttons
 * Text - a text area that can be saved or deleted on the server

-The selected tab has a React component with the same name as a child.
+The selected tab contains a child React component with the same name.

 Tabs that are not selected don't have a child component.